 3. Body Hair

-Soon you will find new hair growing in new places.
+Another of the stages of puberty in girls is that you will soon find new hair growing in new places.
 Curly hair will start growing in the pubic area (the area that extends from your lower stomach to between your legs).
 In some girls, pubic hair may appear before breast development.
 At first, this hair is soft, and there's not much of it.
 Later, the hair grows longer and becomes a little curly.
 Although it starts growing between the legs, it eventually covers the entire pubic area and may include the upper, inner thighs.
 This usually takes 2-3 years.
 A few months after pubic hair begins to grow, hair will also grow under your arms.